PrefectHQ/prefect/docs/getting-started/installation.md

 For development, you can use [SQLite](/concepts/database/#configuring_a_sqlite_database) 2.24 or newer as your database.

 [Prefect Cloud](/cloud/) is a managed solution that provides strong scaling, performance, and security.
-[Paid tiers](/cloud/users/) offer the user and team management features that enterprises require.
+Learn more about Prefect Cloud solutions for enterprises [here](https://www.prefect.io/pricing).

 !!! info "Windows and Linux requirements"
     See [Windows installation notes](#windows-installation-notes) and [Linux installation notes](#linux-installation-notes) for details on additional installation requirements and considerations.

 ## Install Prefect

-The following sections describe how to install Prefect in your development or execution environment.
+The following sections describe how to install Prefect in your environment.

 ### Installing the latest version

 Prefect is published as a Python package.
-To install the latest release or upgrade an existing Prefect install, run the following command in your terminal:
+To install the latest release or upgrade an existing Prefect install, and upgrade existing Python dependencies, run the following command in your terminal:

 <div class="terminal">
 ```bash